wlandau/remakeGenerator/README.md

 # Drake

-[Drake](https://github.com/wlandau-lilly/drake) is a standalone version of remakeGenerator and borrows many of the ideas of [remake](https://github.com/richfitz/remake).
+[Drake](https://github.com/wlandau-lilly/drake) is a newer, standalone, [CRAN-published](https://CRAN.R-project.org/package=drake) build system.
+It has the convenience of remakeGenerator, the reproducibility of remake, and several built-in forms of parallel computing, even ones not available in parallelRemake.

 # Installation